 We preserve most of our herbs through drying.
 This is the easiest method for us and allows year-round bounty of our herb garden.

 With most herbs, at harvest time, we will take the entire plant at once.
-We will leave a bit of greenery in the pot in the event that it will grow back.
-The harvest typically will shock the plant and it will go back to growing the valuable leaves.
-Sometimes you can get a small late season harvest in this case.
+We leave a bit of greenery in the pot in the event that it will grow back.

 For some herbs, like chamomile, you’ll want to preserve the entire flower.
-For these types of herbs, we just lay them out on a cookie sheet with a piece of wax paper.
+For these types of herbs, we just lay them out on a cookie sheet with a piece of wax paper or foil.
 Once the flowers are fully dried, then you can easily store them in a container.